Skip to main content

 Which chatbots are approved?

-Reminder: [APPROVED CHATBOT] should be used by employees who have received training on GenAI risks such as hallucinations, data privacy, bias, prompt injection, and sycophancy.
+Reminder: Approved chatbot(s) should be used only by employees who have received training on GenAI risks such as hallucinations, data privacy, bias, prompt injection, and sycophancy.

 5chatbot-reminders-acknowledgedcheckbox-list